 - Best Time: All year round

-Although it is possible to get to and explore some islands by yourself, things are much more convenient and organised when you take a tour.
+Although it is possible to explore some islands by yourself, it’s much more convenient to be part of a tour.

-You get to visit 3 – 5 picturesque islands where you can swim, snorkel, take photographs or simply sit back and watch the world go by.
-On the way, you get to dive into the sea from your boat for snorkelling (snorkels and life jackets are provided).
+You’ll be taken to 2-3 picturesque islands where you can swim, snorkel (snorkels and life jackets are provided), take photographs, or simply sit back and watch the world go by.
 Fruits and water are provided on the boat, and a delicious lunch is served on one of the islands.

-- Consider the normal or a long-tail boat option if available.
+- Consider a long-tail boat option if available.
 Not only are they cheaper, but they are more relaxed and fun.

 - If you decide to take the motorboat, take the anti-nausea pills you will be offered by your tour operators.
 The sea can get real choppy.